ibm-cloud-docs/monitoring/monitor/monitoring.md

 Captures contain system calls, and other OS events such as system-level latencies, batch jobs duration, deployments interruption times, autoscaling latencies, container startup times, or application transaction time.
 Captures include detailed information from every container on a node.

 Depending on your organization’s guidelines, consider disabling captures.
-By default, captures are enabled when you configure a Sysdig agent in a node.
+By default, captures are enabled when you configure a monitoring agent in a node.
 {: tip}

 You can create, explore, download, and delete *captures* for individual nodes.
-A node can be a host, a container, a virtual machine, a bare metal, or any metrics source where you install a Sysdig agent.
+A node can be a host, a container, a virtual machine, a bare metal, or any metrics source where you install a monitoring agent.

 * In the web UI, you create captures in the *Explore* section and manage capture files through the *Captures* section.
 * You can visualize data from a capture by using *Csysdig* (the curses-based command-line UI for sysdig) or the open source Sysdig utilities to analyze the data in a capture.